jack23247/adcd-makedist/README.md

 Creates a V1R2 distribution from disk images disk1.iso and disk2.iso, overwriting existing distribution files

 > *Caveat*
+>
-> The script does not copy the convenience files from `v1r2/` automatically: you should do that manually as they define important Hercules operating parameters that you may want to edit before running on your system.
+> The script does not copy over the convenience files from `v1r2/`: you should do that manually as they define important Hercules operating parameters that you may want to edit before running on your system.

 ## TODOs